AndreBaltazar8/ablac/docs/toolchain.md

 explicit foreign exports, and strips PID-bearing name metadata for byte-level reproducibility.

+An extension-defined target with linker flavor and emulation `none` may use any object triple implemented by the installed LLVM and emit an `object` or `static-library`.
+LLVM target registration is not architecture-specific.
+Executables, shared libraries, and modules require an explicit supported runtime/linker contract; a target descriptor cannot silently imply a host ABI, startup sequence, sysroot, or platform linker.
+The built-in raw target remains specifically x86-64 Linux and is advertised only on hosts with its assembler/linker contract; it is not treated as a generic consequence of LLVM supporting the architecture.

 Every successful artifact publishes `<output>.abi.json` through the compiler's staged-output transaction after linking.
 The versioned manifest is derived from resolved export requests rather than handwritten platform glue and